webcrazy/docs/eloquent.md

 	protected $appends = array('is_admin');

 Once the attribute has been added to the `appends` list, it will be included in both the model's array and JSON forms.
+Attributes in the `appends` array respect the `visible` and `hidden` configuration on the model.